ColesNicholas/metaware/README.md

 Contains copy of vignette survey and replication of demand study in .docx and .qsf (Qualtrics) format

 ### unpublished data folder
 Contains copies of files that we used to extract unpublished information about effect sizes.
-Folder probably needs to be cleaned

 ### vig folder
 - **metaware_CombineVigs.Rmd**: File used to combine information about vignettes into a single csv (metaware_VigCombined.csv)